 - 16% decrease in customer satisfaction

 The above numbers are huge.
 In fact, it is catastrophic, as mentioned above in this article.
-What does this mean?
+So what does this mean?
 This means there is very little time for you to impress your potential customers who will leave your store if you can’t grab their attention.

 Here are some tips for you to speed up the load time:

+#1.
 Reduce the number of HTTP requests your site makes.
 When a webpage loads, it downloads different kinds of pages like images, scripts, etc. An HTTP request is made for each of these elements.
-Therefore, more the number of elements, higher the page load time.
+Therefore, the more the number of elements, the higher the page load time.
 Reduce the number of requests and you are good to go.

-Reduce your server response time: The amount of time your DNS lookup takes can affect how quickly your page loads.
+#3.
+Reduce your server response time.
+The amount of time your DNS lookup takes can affect how quickly your page loads.
 Use a DNS speed comparison test to get an idea of how fast your provider is.
 Search for DNS providers that offer higher speeds if yours is found lacking.
 Using a slower DNS increases the time it takes for your website to load.

-3. Focus on Design Aspects
+3. Focus On Design Aspects

 Content is king and design is the queen!
 Blend them in the best possible way to enhance your customer experience on website.
 Here’s why you should consider it.

 Gone are the days where users expected the bare minimum when it came to user experience.
-People like hanging around in websites that are sleek, stylish and packs a punch.
+People like hanging around on websites that are sleek, stylish, and pack a punch.
 A small misspelling can spell doom for you if gone unchecked for a long time.

 Some other pointers when it comes to the website design and layout that you need to keep in mind are: